9. Countermarks of later Emperors

 Some of these countermarks have quite clearly a military context, mostly related to the Eastern campaigns of Rome against their Persian/Parthian Arch Enemy.

-legionary context are covered in a separate
+covered in a separate

 of the Roman Numismatic Gallery